-Alstom and Flox Test AI-Powered Wildlife Detection System to Prevent Train-Animal Collisions in Sweden
+Alstom and Flox Test AI-Driven Wildlife Detection System for Train

 The project has received a Skr3.3 million ($321,000) grant from Sweden’s innovation agency, Vinnova, and will undergo field tests in late 2024 and early 2025 to validate its effectiveness.